leonavevor/mcp_travelassistant/BlogPost.md

 - **Semantic Descriptions**: Rich metadata helps LLMs understand that flight tools should be used before hotel tools, and that weather data influences activity recommendations
 - **Unified Error Handling**: Consistent patterns across all travel service integrations
 - **Built-in Orchestration**: Permission models and workflow management designed for multi-service coordination
-- **Graceful Degradation:**  Weather tool failed as I used the US Weather Service API which does not provide weather forecast for Alberta, but LLM continued task completion using alternative knowledge
+- **Graceful Degradation:**  When an agent fails, the orchestration does not break.
+For instance, when my Weather tool failed as I used the US Weather Service which does not provide weather forecast for Alberta, but LLM continued task completion using alternative knowledge by searching the web for weather conditions in Alberta.

 The relationship is beautifully complementary.
 MCP servers often wrap existing travel APIs, providing an AI-friendly interface while preserving the performance and specificity of services like Skyscanner's flight search algorithms or Booking.com's inventory management.